 Learn from experienced legal professionals and world-class academics as you immerse yourself in realistic simulations of legal practice.

-A key feature of our course is problem-based learning - a modern, dynamic learning method that ensures you experience and understand law in its practical, social and theoretical contexts.
+A modern, dynamic learning method that ensures you experience and understand law in its practical, social and theoretical contexts

 In the first two years of the programme, you will work collaboratively with around 12 other students on a series of real-life legal problems.
 These will develop your knowledge of the core legal subjects: